datasciencecampus/woffle/doc/sentiment.md

 from woffle.sentiment import cluster, embed, parse
 ```

-For an example pipeline please refer to the `sentiment.py` in
+For an example pipeline please refer to `sentiment.py` in
 the `examples` directory.

 ## Structure of the example file: